 The main commercial species harvested around Man-O-War shoals are oysters, blue crabs, and striped bass.
+However, oyster harvesting is minimal due to low spat sets and low populations.
+Seed plantings are needed to sustain an oyster fishery on the shoal.
 As discussed in section 4.4, minimal, localized, and short-lived negative impacts may occur for blue crabs from the sediment plume.
 After the dredging, positive impacts could occur for striped bass by the additional structure created by the dredge cuts.